European Movement Belgium

 The European Movement - Belgium (EMB) is the Belgian branch of the International European Movement.
 As a non-profit association, open to all individuals and organisations supporting European integration, the EMB works for the promotion of a united Europe, closer to its citizens.
-In this context, it tries to inform and call on Europe and to contribute to the development of a European consciousness.
+In this context, it informs and calls on Europe and to contribute to the development of a European consciousness.
 Supported by its members, the EMB is independent and autonomous, with headquarters in Brussels.

 History

+The European Movement International was founded in 1948 by pioneers of Europe such as Winston Churchill, Konrad Adenauer and Alcide de Gasperi.
+Politicians and idealists gathered at the Congress in The Hague with the ambitious goal of preserving Europe.
+This historic congress was one of the initiatives taken to definitively banish war and division from our continent and to ensure peace, stability and cooperation.

 The Belgian Council of the European Movement, founded in 1949, has played an important role in European integration, especially under the inspiration of presidents like Paul-Henri Spaak and Jean Rey, respectively Chairman of the Parliamentary Assembly of the ECSC and of the European Commission.

 A difficult financial situation and the European Parliament elections by universal suffrage in 1979 (which was, for some, an ideal link between the Community and its citizens) led the Belgian scuttling.

 The association was then dissolved when the European idea had progressed and its function of encouraging the Belgian authorities to adopt a pro-European stance was less necessary.

-In 1992, in the wake of Danish and French referendums on the Maastricht Treaty, and in opposition to Eurosceptics who portrayed Europe as the cause of all evils, some political figures such Willy De Clercq, have revived the European Movement – Belgium.
-Because of a widening gap between European integration and public opinion, its action has become absolutely relevant and necessary.
+In 1992, in the wake of the Danish and French referendums on the Treaty of Maastricht, the European Movement in Belgium was relaunched by a few personalities like our late honorary president Willy De Clercq, after the observation of the existence of a gap growing between European integration and public opinion.

 Activities

+The MEB organizes different activities which all have common characteristics.
+The aim is always to spark debate on the European Union and the form always has an educational or awareness-raising aspect.
+Young people often play a major role.
+The MEB youth committee, JEF Belgium, also organizes its own activities.
+Their activities take place mainly in the Belgian university towns of Louvain, Ghent, Brussels, Bruges, Louvain-La-Neuve and Liège.

-To achieve its objectives, the EMB organizes a diversified program and activities accessible to a wide audience annually through Belgium:
+To achieve its objectives, the EMB organizes a diversified program and activities accessible to a wide audience annually through Belgium :